Websoft9/docker-library/docs/develop.md

 ### Networks

-All containers are placed on the same network, making them accessible to each other through container names.
+All containers are placed on the network named **websoft9**, making them accessible to each other through container names.

 ### Volumes

 Do not use absolute paths, reference by defining volumes.

-## Env_file
+## Environment variables

-表格罗列说明
-You can learn a lot of key information through the [.env template file](../template/.env), we forcibly name it .env, do not use other names.
+The environment variables of the container is the interface between the container and external interactions, the library all of the apps's environment variables are imported through **.env** file and cannot be directly defined in the docker-compose.yml, you can understand the basic composition and specifications through the [.env template file](../template/.env).

 ### Generic variable